keechongwei/cs189FA25/README.md

-# Machine Learning Coursework Portfolio
+# COMPSCI 189: Introduction To Machine Learning Coursework

-This repository contains a collection coursework completed as part of COMPSCI 189, an upper division Machine Learning Course at UC Berkeley.
+This repository contains a collection of coursework completed as part of COMPSCI 189, an upper division Machine Learning Course at UC Berkeley.

 Across five assignments, I implemented, trained, analyzed, and debugged models spanning **representation learning, clustering, generative modeling, control, and large language model fine-tuning**.